-Case on Covers of Marine Insurance
+Case on Marine Cargo Insurance Coverage:

 P.L.
 Pharma Company regularly exports its medicines to Asian nations.
 Formed in 2013, the company has managed to carve a niche for itself in the market.

-All shipments are carried via sea route.
+All shipments are carried via the sea route.
 Last year, a huge consignment was sent to Sri Lanka which reached the port successfully.
 However, while unloading the consignment, a fire broke out on a cargo ship anchored at the Port.
 The blaze which started in the morning at around 10 was put out within an hour by four fire engines who rushed to the spot.
 Though no casualties were reported, the consignment worth thousands of dollars engulfed into the fire.

 The million-dollar loss made the company’s top management to think, is there anything they could have done to curtail the financial loss?

 The situation would have been different if the company had bought marine cargo insurance.
 This policy covers loss or damages to the goods during transportation by any means of transport, like air, water, and rail.
 In this case, the insurer would have given compensation to P. L Pharma Company after the latter reported the loss due to fire.